Leetram519/Leetram519/README.md

 - **[Glasshat.fr](https://glasshat.fr/) (V19)** - Company website with backend API powering game services such as leaderboards, achievements and cloud saving.

 I've worked on production Angular applications handling real users and real business requirements.

+*Note : Most professional work, and some personal projects are closed source, so they might not appear in my Github Profile.*

 ## Tech I Actually Use